-Under the presidency and leadership of Sina Asghari, the organisation had a very strong and positive evolution.
+The organisation, under the presidency of Sina Asghari, had a very strong and positive evolution.
 These evolutions consisted of more visibility, range wide pre-events, efficient communication.
 These improvements resulted in the largest edition of the MUN yet.
 AntwerpMUN became more acknowledged and became the biggest MUN in Belgium.
-It became an inernational player, with many participants from around the globe.
+It became an international player, with many participants from around the globe.

 Treasurer & Head of External Relations